pratiqdev/axiom/README.md

 ## Researh

-- Other sevices / sites / apps that programatically create sites from large collections of md files
+- Other sevices / sites / apps that programmatically create sites from large collections of md files
 - Walking through md / mdx files
 - Generating components using mdx-js -> unlikely solution (requires imports in each file)
 - How to convert md or mdx to html, with showdown (must be extended for codeblocks / sandboxes), ReactMarkdown or custom parser